Our Composers

 (Wrote Threshold No. 1 for Viola, Cello, Accordion and Harmonium for FAGS Winter 25’)

-Frances Bigelow is a Seattle-based composer and coloratura soprano.
+Frances Bigelow is currently a Seattle-based composer and coloratura soprano.
 She holds a dual Bachelor of Music degree from Portland State University, where she studied composition with Renée Favand-See and voice with Christine Meadows.
 Her work has been performed by groups including the Choral Chameleon Ensemble and the Portland Symphonic Choir.
 She has performed variously as a soloist and chorister with PSU Opera, Queer Opera, PSU Rose & Thorn, Kirkland Choral Society, and the Oregon Symphony.
 Her primary interest is in writing for voices, whether that be choral music, art song, or opera.

 (Wrote XYZ for FAGS Winter 25’)